tr-igem/esmuflily/docs/internals.md

     Return the value according to DIR of the first entry with a key >= SIZE in the style table STYLE in the type table TYPE.
-    Return 0 if STYLE is not found or if no key > SIZE found.
+    Return 0 if STYLE is not found or if no key >= SIZE found.
-    The last entry in the style table usually has the key `+inf.0`.

 *   (ekm:assid TYPE KEY)